 Rhabdomyolysis is a rare medical condition that can result from intense physical exercise.
 When “rhabdo” occurs, severe muscle damage leads to the release of skeletal muscle contents into the plasma and can lead to serious medical problems, including death.
-While many fitness certifications address the need to screen for rhabdo, little information is available on working out after rhabdo, which we will discuss.
+While many fitness certifications address the need to screen for rhabdo, little information is available on getting back to CrossFit and other workouts after rhabdo, which we will discuss.

 Identifying Acute Exertional Rhabdo

-The most common signs of rhabdo include sever muscle soreness (very often bilateral), loss of active range of motion, muscle swelling, and darkening of the urine.
-Clinical note: I’ve seen this twice in the last month neither of which had urine changes.
+The most common signs of rhabdo include severe muscle soreness (very often bilateral), loss of active range of motion, muscle swelling, and darkening of the urine.
+Clinical note: I’ve seen this twice in the last month, neither of which had urine changes.
 This soreness often follows an intense workout with lots of eccentric muscle contractions.
-High volume pull-up workouts are commonly to blame with this (4 of the 5 patients I’ve seen performed >100 pull-ups in a workout).
+High volume pull-up workouts are commonly to blame with this (4 of the five patients I’ve seen performed >100 pull-ups in a workout).

 Working Out After Rhabdo

 Brudvig and Fitzgerald published the following progression for working out after rhabdo.
 It provides some guidance into returning to exercise after rhabdo.
 I will outline their points and then underneath share how I would have someone return after rhabdo resulting from excessive pull-ups with bilateral bicep involvement (what I’ve most commonly seen).